Skip to code content (skip section selection)

 (e) Wastewater Management:

-(1) Operate those County sanitation districts for which the County has contracted to furnish such service and all sewer maintenance districts and sanitation districts under the control of the Board.
+(1) Operate those County sanitation districts for which the County has contracted to furnish such service and all sewer and water maintenance districts and sanitation districts under the control of the Board.

 (2) Establish, subject to the approval of the Board, plans and standards for the development and rules and regulations for the operation of such districts and the projects and activities assigned to the Department.